 - $10,000 for property damage liability, per accident

-While we told you Montana only requires liability insurance, state minimums are rarely enough to protect yourself fully.
-Consider adding these additional coverage options to your policy to keep from having to pay out-of-pocket if you get into an accident.
+While we told you Montana only requires liability insurance, state minimum requirements are rarely enough to protect yourself fully.
+Consider adding these optional car insurance coverages to your policy to keep from having to pay out of pocket if you get into an accident.

-Collision Coverage – If you hit another car or object, you’ll be covered by this insurance.
+- Collision Coverage – If you hit another car or object, you’ll be covered by collision insurance.

-Comprehensive Coverage – Whether your car is vandalized or you hit an animal, this coverage pays for that and more.
+- Comprehensive Coverage – Whether your car is vandalized or you hit an animal, comprehensive insurance pays for that and more.